-Community Collaboration ensure opportunities for young people of all abilities to extend their school activity transitioning into sustained community based sport Participate in as many local sports events as possible (already costed above) Invite / encourage community groups to come into school, to promote their activities and enthuse the children to participate eg. Cornwall Cricket (£0) Engage with local sporting teams who offer their coaches for after-school clubs eg. Pirates Rugby Club (already costed above) All classes took part in all activities on offer.
-As above, there is an increase in uptake of sports outside of school hours. pupils are more keen to try different sporting activities.
-The cluster will offer an even greater variety of activities for classes to try next year, with no covid restrictions.
-Workforce increased confidence, knowledge and skills of all staff in teaching PE & sport Provide additional whole staff training on the school's PE scheme, specifically assessment (£0) Identified staff to attend CPD opportunities through the local PE partnership Staff training for PE leader, plus identified teachers: £710 PE subject leader is very knowledgeable in the curriculum, assessment and differentiation to meet SEND requirements.
+Engage with local sporting teams who offer their coaches for after-school clubs eg. Pirates Rugby Club (already costed above) Workforce increased confidence, knowledge and skills of all staff in teaching PE & sport Provide additional whole staff training on the school's PE scheme (gymnastics and use of climbing equipment), specifically assessment Identified staff to attend CPD opportunities through the local PE partnership Training paid through subscription.
+PE subject leader is very knowledgeable in the curriculum, assessment and differentiation to meet SEND requirements.
 This means pupils of all ages and abilities are well supported to take part in physical activity and staff are confident in their approaches.
 Additional CPD support for two newly qualified teachers next year.
-(Key Indicator 3) Use staff expertise and skills to run after-school clubs (£0)
+Subsidise no. of clubs with specialist sports coaches eg. plymouth argyle (Key Indicator 3) Use staff expertise and skills to run after-school clubs